 MESA, or Mathematics, Engineering, Science Achievement, is a nationwide college-preparation program that strives to increase college enrollment among minority, low-income and first-generation college students.

 MESA promotes a strong academic foundation in mathematics and science as the key to college admission and success.
 MESA assumes that its students have a place in college and works to explain to student participants and their parents why college is important, how the admissions process works, and what is necessary to be on a college-bound track in middle and high school.

 Metrics of MESA programs from around the country show that the program is uniquely successful in increasing college-going rates by underrepresented student populations.
 Nevada's demographics and exceptionally low college-going rate, 49th out of 50 states, make this program critical for our middle and high schools.

-MESA (Mathematics, Engineering, Science Achievement) First Generation camp is a free introductory engineering camp, available to students who will go on to be the first person in their family to attend college.
-MESA camp consists of interactive science and engineering activities, tours, project building, information about attending college and a field trip.
-This camp is made possible through the collaboration of the College of Engineering and Northern Nevada MESA, which works to foster interest in the STEM fields among students who are underrepresented in Math, Engineering and Science, as well as those attending at-risk schools.
+Each summer, the College of Engineering and Northern Nevada MESA (Mathematics, Engineering, Science Achievement) offer a free introductory engineering camp, available to students who will go on to be the first person in their family to attend college.
+MESA First Generation camp consists of interactive science and engineering activities, tours, project building, information about attending college and a field trip.

 One of the core components of Northern Nevada MESA program is the support and encouragement our MESA tutors offer the students.